rustyeddy/rustyeddy.com/content/resume/jobs/csu-chancelor.md

 jobtitle: Senior Software Engineer
 ---

-I was hired by the CSU-Challors office for a _"special"_ project, a habit I seem to have gotten myself into regularly over the years. [read more]({{.Permalink}})
+I was hired by the CSU Chancellors Office for a _"special"_ project, a habit I seem to have gotten myself into regularly over the years. [read more]({{.Permalink}})
 <!--more-->